semgrep/semgrep-docs/docs/writing-rules/experiments/pattern-syntax.md

   - Semgrep Code
 ---

 ## Pattern syntax (experimental)

 Patterns are the expressions Semgrep uses to match code when it scans for vulnerabilities.
 This article describes the new syntax for Semgrep pattern operators.
+See [Pattern syntax](/writing-rules/pattern-syntax) for information on the existing pattern syntax.

+There is often a one-to-one translation from the existing syntax to the experimental syntax.
+These changes are marked with <i class= "fa-solid fa-diamond"></i>.
+However, some changes are quite different.
+These changes are marked with <i class="fa-solid fa-exclamation"></i>

 :::warning
 These patterns are **experimental** and subject to change.